 APTA's Current Regulatory Advocacy Efforts

 APTA staff are currently reviewing and submitting comment on the following proposed regulations.
 If you wish to submit individual comments, click the applicable proposal and use the Regulatory Advocacy Template Letter as a guide.
-Review this timeline to keep current on when rules are expected and consider adding your voice to the strength of the profession.

 Additional Regulatory Advocacy Opportunities